Take part in our research

 You can always decide not to do a study if you don't want to.

-Complete the registration form online (opens a new browser tab)
+Complete the online registration form (opens a new browser tab)

 You can also complete a PDF registration form and email it to us.

-Open the PDF registration form (pdf)
+Open the people PDF registration form (pdf)

 If you're a carer or a family member, you can contract us either by completing the form online, or by emailing a completed PDF form.

-Open the PDF registration form (pdf)
+Open the family and carers PDF registration form (pdf)

 Participant Research Experience Survey (PRES)